korginc/logue-sdk/devboards/rev_a/README.md

 * *Windows* : [prologue-devboard-rev_a-system-v1.13b.zip](http://cdn.storage.korg.com/korg_SDK/prologue-devboard-rev_a-system-v1.13b.zip) (SHA1: 64ef457e892876c3d083c213d1678b522df81906)
 * *OSX* : [prologue-devboard-rev_a-system-v1.13b.dmg](http://cdn.storage.korg.com/korg_SDK/prologue-devboard-rev_a-system-v1.13b.dmg) (SHA1: a0cdc7f3c10af8e2053aee835627aa61c1fc6f3f)

+**Note: there is currently an issue with the DMG image for OSX.
+We are working on replacing it.*

 See the included README.md file for update instructions.

 ### Last Resort Recovery

 A DFU file is bundled with the system.
 It is formated for use with ST Microelectronics DefuSeDemo tool.
 In order to boot the board in DFU mode.
-Connect the board via USB to your computer and short pads 1 and 2 of the serial connector next to C97 (close to the power connector) while tapping the reset switch.
-The board should then be visible to the DefuseDemo tool.
+Connect the board via USB to your computer and short pads 2 and 5 of the serial connector next to C97 (close to the power connector) while tapping the reset switch.
+The board should then be visible to the [DefuseDemo tool](http://www.st.com/en/development-tools/stsw-stm32080.html).